AlbesK/Barnes-Hut-C/README.md

 <img src="https://github.com/AlbesK/Barnes-Hut-C/blob/master/images/BU30PB.png" alt="Pseudobodies in quad trees" class="center" width=80%/>

 These Pseudo-particles are nothing more but an abstract representation of the lump of particles they encompass.
+The green pseudo-particle shown in the above figure represents the root level sum of the 30 particles in the system.
+Sizes are for qualitative purposes only to show the aggregation process.

 Then by using a threshold in the force calculation as shown below of s/d=&theta;, where s is the size of the square and d is the distance apart from the real particle and the pseudo-particle, we can pick &theta; as any value but usually picked with values between 0 and 1[2,3] that if the value for one body in the force calculation is less than the threshold then the force calculation is only summing the contribution of the pseudo-body's (PB) effect on the current body.